13 benefits of wearing sunglasses

 #1 UV protection

 Hands down, UV protection is the most crucial benefit of wearing sunglasses.
-Invisible and stealthy, the sun’s ultraviolet rays can be extremely damaging to your skin and eyes.
+The sun’s Invisible ultraviolet rays are really harmful to your skin and eyes.

 In an article by the UK Met Office, they report that your eyes are 10 times more sensitive to UV light than your skin.
 As UV levels fluctuate throughout the year (not just in summer), your eyes risk being exposed to the damaging frequencies of UVA and UVB rays.